SuffolkLITLab/legal-tech-class/class/docs/classes/small-firms/syllabus.md

 How to build a software application that does useful legal work |	Identify a legal technology need, work with clients to create a project scope, develop software requirements and automate a single process from start to finish |	Final project; interim assignments
 How to model legal knowledge and reasoning |	Break a legal rule or piece of legal knowledge into discrete, automatable components using diagrams and software tools |	Assessments and in-class discussions
 What career paths are available for technologically savvy lawyers |	Describe the many roles of technology in the legal practice and how technical knowledge can assist in different job functions	|In-class discussion

+## Learning to fail

+In many law school classes, you get a single high stakes test at the end of the semester.
+As a litigator, you may also have a single opportunity to make your case.

+Software development is not like that.
+The process of computer programming often involves repeatedly running into errors.
+Errors are an opportunity to learn.
+In addition, creating a successful product requires iteration.
+The first draft is often the first chance to do real discovery about what works and what does not work.

+As new coders, you will need to ask a lot of questions.
+I will never "hide the ball" or refuse to answer direct questions.
+Questions are part of the learning process, especially for new coders.
+Failing to ask questions may frustrate and slow you down.
+My rule of thumb is if you have 30 minutes without progress, ask a question.

+Software development is a highly results-oriented domain.
+It is not just okay, but expected to use libraries, prewritten code, and samples to reduce reinvention of basic components of your product.
+I expect each student to produce unique work, but not to waste time rewriting code that already works to achieve a goal.

+Being successful in this class means:

+* Asking for help and feedback early.
+You will not be graded negatively if you don't understand everything right away.
+It's expected to need to ask many questions early on.
+* Accepting that you will run into errors and perhaps complete dead ends
+* Your first draft will look very different from your final product
+* It is not just okay, but an important part of the process to collaborate, share early drafts, and gather feedback.

+Software development is a creative endeavor that can be truly exhilarating.
+There is the struggle of creation and then the excitement and joy of producing something that can live on in the world.
+Most of all, it should be fun.

 ## Online learning expectations